mistyharsh/fp-ventures/scip/08-generic-operators.md

 There is a strategy for implementing generic operators.
 That strategy has a name: it's called **dispatch on type**.
 Vertical boundary problem introduces multiple issues:
 1. Namespacing (multiple representations of complex number)
-2. What happens when you bri   ng somebody new into the system.
+2. What happens when you bring somebody new into the system.
 It should not affect existing guys.

 Using generic operators is called as data directed programming.